Teresa Borriello

 Italy boasts a very long tradition in the art of cocktail creation.
 In fact, we find a lot of them, almost irreducible, whose recipes date back to the first decades of the 19th century.

-History and flavor come together in the definition of unique flavours, each characterizing certain unrepeatable stories, which are still expressed in the notes of the cocktails themselves.
+History and flavor come together in the definition of unique flavors, each characterizing certain unrepeatable stories, which are still expressed in the notes of the cocktails themselves.
 For this reason, choosing among the numerous proposals of Italian cities and regions is a difficult task.